 Introduction and hypothesis of the bachelor’s thesis

-Once the topic, the research question and the working hypothesis have been identified, students can set off and start writing.
+Once the topic, the research question and the working hypothesis have been determined, students can set out and start writing.
 What is important for the selected topic?
-How can outsiders be introduced to this process?
+How can others be introduced to this process?
 Are there any important terms and positions on this topic?
 Why is the research question relevant to this topic and how can it be addressed?
 These are questions that students should have in mind when they are thinking about developing their bachelor’s thesis.
 These considerations and many more are the prerequisites for creating a foundation for working out an outline.
 This in turn has another benefit.
 The structure not only functions as a table of contents, but also as a kind of working instruction.
 It helps students to structure their bachelor’s thesis in a meaningful way and to organise their time.
 Students can use the outline to set up a schedule for editing specific chapters and sections, and to follow them step-by-step.

 In order to successfully develop a structure, the first path for aspiring bachelor’s graduates must be in the library.
-Because without a detailed and well-founded literature research, it is impossible to create a successful structure.
+For without a detailed and well-founded literature research, it is impossible to create a successful structure.
 First of all, students have to familiarise themselves with the topic, gather facts, learn the research approaches and weigh what is relevant for their bachelor’s thesis.
 Only when students are familiar with the topic and the current state of research, they can set up a research question and a working hypothesis and think about how they want to work on it.
 These considerations then in turn flow into the structure of the outline.